 CDBG Business Development Initiatives

-The Michigan Economic Development Corporation is pleased to offer the Redevelopment Ready Communities® (RRC) program to municipalities across the State of Michigan!
+The Michigan Economic Development Corporation is pleased to offer the Redevelopment Ready Communities® (RRC) program to municipalities across the state.
 RRC is a voluntary, no cost certification program promoting effective redevelopment strategies through a set of best practices.
 The program measures and then certifies communities that integrate transparency, predictability and efficiency into their daily development practices.
 The RRC certification is a formal recognition that a community has a vision for the future and the fundamental practices in place to get there.
-To be vibrant and competitive, Michigan communities must be ready for redevelopment.
-This involves planning for new investment, identifying assets and opportunities and focusing resources.
-Certified Redevelopment Ready Communities® welcome new business, offer superior customer service and a streamlined development approval process making pertinent information available around-the clock for anyone around the world to view.
+To be vibrant and competitive, Michigan communities must be ready for development.
+This involves planning for new investment and re-investment, identifying assets and opportunities, and focusing limited resources.
+Certified Redevelopment Ready Communities® encourage business attraction and retention, offer superior customer service, and have a streamlined development approval process making pertinent information available around-the clock for anyone around the world to view.

 The foundation of the program is the RRC Best Practices.
-Developed by experts in the public and private sector, the best practices are the standard to achieve certification, and designed to create a predictable experience for investors, businesses and residents working within a community.
-In addition, the best practices challenge communities to be flexible while seeking quality development that supports sense of place.
-The RRC Best Practices include:
+Developed by experts in the public and private sector, the best practices are the standard to achieve certification, and designed to create a predictable and straightforward experience for investors, businesses and residents working within a community.
+In addition, the best practices challenge communities to be flexible while seeking quality development that supports a sense of place.
+The RRC Best Practices encompass the following categories:

-In today’s global economy, developers and businesses can invest anywhere.
+In today’s competitive economy, developers and businesses can invest anywhere.
 Certified Redevelopment Ready Communities® signal that locating a new business or growing an existing one within their municipality is straightforward.
-Certified communities have removed barriers to development including eliminating uncertainties surrounding project timelines and approvals by implementing the following best practices:
+Certified communities have removed barriers to development including eliminating uncertainties surrounding project timelines and approvals by implementing best practices that:

-Advisory council members contribute technical advice and subject matter expertise to community evaluations, recommendation reports, and future RRC program direction.
+Advisory council members contribute technical assistance and subject matter expertise to community evaluations, recommendation reports, and future RRC program direction.
 The council is made up of public and private sector individuals including local government officials, economic development, planning and real estate development professionals.
 All sectors are working together to guide a program deemed critical in moving Michigan forward.
-We thank the members and their organizations for their hard work and dedication to making Michigan communities vibrant places to live, work and play.
+We thank the advisory members and their organizations for their hard work and dedication to making Michigan communities vibrant places to live, work and play.

-The Redevelopment Ready Communities® Program partners with many organizations to promote effective redevelopment strategies that stimulate the property market and reposition communities to move redevelopment projects forward.
+The Redevelopment Ready Communities® Program partners with many organizations to promote effective development practices to help stimulate the real estate market and reposition communities to move redevelopment projects to implementation.